Institutional review board: Relationship with citizen science

+Criticism

-Managing conflicts of interest
+Conflicts of interest

 While the IRB approval and oversight process is designed to protect the rights and welfare of the research subjects, it has been the subject of criticism, by bioethicists and others, for conflicts of interest resulting in lax oversight.
 In 2005, the for-profit Western Institutional Review Board claimed to conduct the majority of reviews for new drug submissions to the FDA.
-In a 2006 study of 575 IRB members at university medical centers, over one-third reported industry financial ties and over one-third admitted they "rarely or never" disclosed conflicts of interest to other board members.
+In a 2006 study of 575 IRB members at university medical centers, over one-third reported industry financial ties, and over one-third admitted they "rarely or never" disclosed conflicts of interest to other board members.

 In 2009 the US Government Accountability Office (GAO) set up a series of undercover tests to determine whether the IRB system was vulnerable to unethical manipulation.
 In one test, a fake product "Adhesiabloc" was submitted to a number of IRBs for approval for human tests.
 The product, company, and CVs of the supposed researchers were all fictitious and documents were forged by the GAO.
 The product was deliberately formulated to match some "significant risk" criteria of the FDA and was described by GAO as a "gel that would be poured into a patient's stomach after surgery to collect the bits and pieces left over from an operation."
 Despite this, one IRB approved the device for human testing.
 Other IRBs to whom the device was submitted rejected the application, one of them saying it was "the riskiest thing I've ever seen on this board".
 However, none of the IRBs approached detected that the company and product were fake.
 The GAO also set up a fake IRB and obtained requests for approval from companies.
 They succeeded in getting assurance approval from the HHS for their fake IRB.
 At the time, the US HHS has only three staff to deal with 300 IRB registrations and 300 assurance applications per month.
 HHS stated that it would not be worthwhile to carry out additional evaluation even if they had the staff to do it.